srmt99/web-crawler/README.md

 in order to create such dataset we go through the following steps:
 1. we create a list of initial web page URLs which we will strat from
 2. we will extract sublinks form the said initial list (in this project the BFS method has been used)
-3. we go through all the extracted URLs and download the contained text in each.
+3. we go through all the extracted URLs and download the contained html file in each.
-4. we go through the downloaded text, and remove unwanted text such as: html tags, front-end/back-end codes, redundant words, characters and...
+4. we go through the downloaded html files and remove unwanted text such as: html tags, front-end/back-end codes, redundant words, characters etc.
 5. finally, we save the clean and raw output text for further use.

 how to use it: